+Indigenous

+Peoples

-Indigenous Peoples and Local Communities
+and Local

+Communities

-- Bridges any gaps between customary law and community governance structures, and the national and international frameworks - Helps to define "community".
-Helps to show the cultural values that link them to their environment and that have positive impacts for the conservation and sustainable use of biodiversity in general, as well as the revitalization of associated Traditional Knowledge - Defines or strengthens their organising, and establish the rules and conditions for granting free, prior and informed consent and benefit-sharing. - Enables people to communicate their visions and perspectives on benefit-sharing according to their priorities, but also on how they want to enhance and protect their resources and knowledge in general, rather than simply responding to an externally imposed framework (like a law over a protected area). - Reminds new members of the community of collective agreements on local rules, values and practices.
+- Helps communities to become better informed and to reaffirm their rights and obligations over genetic resources and associated Traditional Knowledge. - Bridges any gaps between customary law and community governance structures, and the national and international frameworks. - Helps to define "community".
+Helps to show the cultural values that link them to their environment and that have positive impacts for the conservation and sustainable use of biodiversity in general, as well as the revitalization of associated Traditional Knowledge. - Defines or strengthens their organising, and establish the rules and conditions for granting free, prior and informed consent and benefit-sharing. - Enables people to communicate their visions and perspectives or benefit-sharing according to their priorities, but also on how they want to enhance and protect their resources and knowledge in general, rather than simply responding to an externally imposed framework (like a law over a protected area). - Reminds new members of the community of collective agreements on local rules, values and practices.